thoaikhoa14402/BlockchainPow/README.md

 **4. /mine/start:** To automatically mine a new block from transaction pool after 20 seconds

-**5. /consensus:** To reach consensus between nodes in blockchain (handle conflicts between blockchain)
+**5. /consensus:** To reach consensus between nodes in blockchain (handle conflicts between blockchain).
+This endpoint will be automaticall hit after the mining process done -> Check it by review the blockchain (/chain) after mining process done

 **For example:**